A Survey of Zero-Knowledge Proof Based Verifiable Machine Learning: ZKML Research Landscape

 \end{itemize}

-This circuit design ensures that the inference process adheres to the defined algorithms and procedures, allowing for verification of correctness without exposing sensitive information (i.e., the model parameters).
-Consequently, it upholds the privacy of the model parameters while maintaining the integrity and trustworthiness of the inference results.
+This circuit design enables \(\mathcal{V}\) to verify that the prediction \(\hat{y}\) is generated by the committed model \(\theta\) on the declared input \(x\), without exposing the model parameters.
+Consequently, it preserves model privacy while maintaining the integrity and trustworthiness of the inference result.

 Based on the conceptual diagrams of the arithmetic circuits, we can intuitively illustrate how the objectives of the three categories of ZKML are achieved using ZKP.
 In the following part of this section, we classify existing ZKML studies into these three categories and analyze them individually.